tcinbis/munkipromoter/docs/find-config.rst

 -------------------------

-Once you collected all required configuration values you can either set the environment variables or edit the :mod:`utils.config` file.
+Once you collected all required configuration values you can either set the environment variables or edit the :mod:`src.utils.config` file.
 From now on everything should be setup and configured in a way such that you can start the *Munki Promoter* for its initial run.